 Once this skin condition progresses, you may experience the following symptoms:

 - Ulcers or sores leak fluid when they’re healing

-- You may see open sores having a violet or red color; these open sores may appear on your lower legs or on around your ankles
+- Open sores having a violet or red color on your lower legs or ankles

 The bottom line: You have to treat your condition by resolving the underlying cause of venous insufficiency.
 This will help stop your symptoms of itching or burning and will prevent non-healing venous ulcers from developing.

-And when it comes to completely treating venous insufficiency, it comes down to USA Vein Clinics.
+When it comes to completely treating venous insufficiency, there’s no better place to go than USA Vein Clinics.
 Being a top vein treatment center, our clinic has helped more than 100,000 patients win their battle against vein conditions.

-Since 2005, USA Vein Clinics has successfully helped patients suffering from venous insufficiency lead a healthy life.
-Being the largest vein clinics in the United States, our clinics deliver high-quality varicose and spider vein treatment, as well as venous leg ulcer treatment.
-The best part is that every procedure is minimally invasive, performed in an outpatient setting, and is approved by the FDA.
+Since 2005, we have successfully helped patients suffering from venous insufficiency lead a healthy life.
+We are proud to be the largest network of vein clinics in the country.
+Our clinics deliver high-quality varicose and spider vein treatment, as well as venous leg ulcer treatment.
+Each of our procedures are minimally invasive, performed in an outpatient setting, and are approved by the FDA.